Ahmed9Elsayed/Disease-Prediction-using-Symptoms/README.md

-If you have any questions or suggestions to improve, please contact me via Kaggle or at ahmedelsayedtaha467@gmail.com.
+If you have any questions or suggestions to improve, please contact me via Kaggle: https://www.kaggle.com/ahmed321abozeid or at ahmedelsayedtaha467@gmail.com.